Visiteurs: 1434903 Aujourdhui: 147 |

 It seems it is not I who am doing the creating,

-but rather that the innocent flat patches over which I am slaving
+flat patches over which I am slaving

 have their own will, and it is they which guide